1965 San Diego Chargers season: Week 1: vs. Denver Broncos

 San Diego overcame an early 11-point deficit to win their opener.
-Hadl's second pass of the game was intercepted and run back to the Charger 4 yard line, setting up a Denver touchdown.
-Alworth's 48-yard catch on 3rd and 25 set up a Travenio field goal on the next drive, before the Broncos drove for a second touchdown and a 14–3 lead.
+Hadl's second pass of the game was intercepted and run back to the Chargers 4-yard line, setting up a Denver touchdown.
+Alworth's 48-yard catch on 3rd and 25 led to a Travenio field goal on the next drive, before the Broncos drove for a second touchdown and a 14–3 lead.
 San Diego responded with a run of 24 unanswered points, beginning with an 8-play, 78-yard touchdown drive – Foster converted a 3rd and 7 with a 23-yard catch, and eventually scored on a 2-yard run.
 Ladd recovered a Cookie Gilchrist fumble three plays later, setting up another Travenio field goal.
-The Broncos went three-and-out on their next possession, and a 22-yard punt set the Chargers up at the Denver 41 yard line.
-Lowe followed a Walt Sweeney block to the right on the next play before breaking clear for the go-ahead touchdown.
+The Broncos went three-and-out on their next possession, and a 22-yard punt started the Chargers at the Denver 41-yard line.
+Lowe followed a Walt Sweeney block to the right on the next play and broke clear for the go-ahead touchdown.
 Following a Trevenio miss and a Denver punt, Lowe took a pitch to the right before throwing downfield for Alworth, who was double covered but nonetheless made the catch for a 42-yard gain; Foster scored with a 17-yard run two plays later.
 Denver managed a field goal with a second to play in the half, but still trailed 27–17 at the break.

 Denver missed two field goals in the 3rd quarter, but Lowe fumbled near midfield to set up a Gilchrist touchdown early in the final period.
 The Chargers responded quickly, with Foster's 36-yard kickoff return soon followed by Alworth's first scoring catch of the season; Hadl found him in stride in the end zone for a 38-yard touchdown.
 The Broncos needed only five plays to score again, pulling within 34–31 with ten minutes to play.
 After forcing a three-and-out, Denver reached a 2nd and 10 at the Charger 40, but Ladd forced another Gilchrist fumble, with Faison recovering.
 San Diego were soon faced with a 3rd and 19, which Hadl converted with a 45-yard pass to Alworth.
 Lowe converted another 3rd down, and the Chargers ran the clock out.

-Alworth caught 7 passes for 211 yards and a touchdown.
-Lowe rushed 18 times for 124 yards and a touchdown.
+Alworth and Lowe accounted for 347 of the Chargers' 459 total yards between them.